 Tracking in this context means recording activities of a specific user, e.g. how a user navigates through a website, what she/he downloads or buys, and when she/he revisits the website.
 When large, centralised services such as Google Analytics are used for this purpose, the possibility for the service provider to track a particular persons activities across many websites arises.

-I find this kind of tracking excessive and disrespectful - although it legally counts as a „legitimate interest“ of the website provider in accordance with the GDPR.
+We find this kind of tracking excessive and disrespectful – although it legally counts as a „legitimate interest“ of the website provider in accordance with the GDPR.

 To repel so called hacker attacks and to respond to fraudulent access, the software which answers website data requests („webserver“) logs its actions in protocol files („log files“).
 This infrastructure is a part of web hosting, located at a deeper level than the website itself.
 The storing of data in these files occurs in accordance with Article 6 Section 1 clause f.
-GDPR, based on my legitimate interest concerning the reliable functioning of the website.
+GDPR, based on our legitimate interest concerning the reliable functioning of the website.